Fundraising Tips brought to you by...

-As a charity runner you are going to want to maximise the funds that you raise for your worthy cause.
+As a charity runner you are going to want to raise as much as you can for your fantastic cause.
 Here are a few tips on how to get the most out of your charity run through sponsorship.

 Post your effort, raise 46% more

-In a recent study of more than 1,000 everydayhero fundraisers in the world’s largest timed run we found that those fundraisers who connected their MapMyFitness account to their everydayhero account raise more.
+In a recent study of more than 1,000 everydayhero fundraisers in the world’s largest timed run, we found that fundraisers who connected their MapMyFitness account to their everydayhero account raise more money.
 And it’s not just a little bit more, they raised 46% more than those who didn’t connect!
-Your supporters want to see your dedication, they want to know that you really care about what you’re doing, and they want to see all those miles covered, time spent training and calories burnt.
-Because for them, seeing the effort you’re putting in lets them know that you are serious about making a difference and you’re willing to give what it takes.
-And that makes them willing to give too.
+Your friends and family want to see your dedication, all those miles covered, the hours spent training and thousands of calories burned!.
+Because for them, seeing the effort you put in lets them know that you are willing to give what it take to make a difference; and that makes them willing to give to you.

 Research has found that fundraisers who share their page through a Facebook group they’ve created raise 67% more than those who don’t.
 That’s right… 67%.
-Because you’re including people in a special group designed with one purpose – to support your fundraising and keep up to date with your progress.
-It creates a more personal environment where you can invite others, directly ask them to help you, thank them when they do, and let them know when you’re close to your goal so they can help you reach (or even exceed) it.
+Include your Facebook network in a special group designed with one purpose – to support your fundraising and keep up to date with your progress.
+This creates a personal environment where you can invite others, directly ask them to help you, thank them when they do, and let them know when you’re close to your goal so they can help you reach (or even exceed) it.

 Share Impact Content

-How will the money raised impact your cause?
+How will the money raised impact the cause you love?
 Do you know how your charity will be spending the money you’ve worked so hard to raise on their behalf?
 Ensure you are well informed and know all about what each £ raised will help accomplish.
 If you can be specific and tell them that £2,000 feeds 200 children for a month, then that will meet with a more generous response than a vague indication.
 Citing tangible results lets your supporters understand the impact they are helping to make.
-So instead of “giving £20 to your fundraising page” they are “feeding 2 children for a month.

 These tips were brought to you by…

-Since 2007, Everyday Hero has been helping these heroes, thousands of them in fact, to raise over £65 million online for not-for-profits in United Kingdom, Australia and New Zealand.
+Since 2007, everydayhero has been helping these heroes, thousands of them in fact, to raise over £65 million online for not-for-profits in United Kingdom, Australia, New Zealand and the US.